 WWT helping to protect rare ducks

-The Wetland Centre is very much engaged in conserving rare ducks species.
+The Wetland Centre is very much engaged in conserving rare duck species.
 After launching a conservation project to secure the world’s rarest duck, the Fotsaimaso Pochard in Madagascar, they hit the first milestone in 2020; 12 adorable ducklings were sighted on Lake Sofia in Madagascar produced by pochards released in the wild just one year earlier.

 If you enjoy watching ducks, London Wetland Centre is the right place to go.
 You’ll find a wide variety of ducks around the nature reserve, so make sure to bring your binoculars and zoom in with your camera to get some nice shots.
 Here are a few examples of ducks you can find: